-count_params() Return the number of parameters in the network print_layers() Print all info of layers in the network print_params([details]) Print all info of parameters in the network act [activation function] The function that is applied to the layer activations.
+count_params() Return the number of parameters in the network print_layers() Print all info of layers in the network print_params([details]) Print all info of parameters in the network padding [a string from: "SAME", "VALID".]
+The type of padding algorithm to use.